BIGJRA/BIGJRA.github.io/src/_raw/reborn/main_ep_16.md

 Exit Devon and enter the Silph building.
 Talk to the lady here to get the *Silvon Scope*!

 Fly on over to the Beryl Ward.
 We can finally expose Kecleon, so if you ever get stopped by one feel free to destroy it for being in the way.
-Enter Rhodochrine Jungle next and make your way down to the Underroot.
+Enter Rhodochrine Jungle next.
+If you head all the way to the west of the jungle to the cage where we potentially were once caught by Nuzleaf, you can get a *Dread Plate*.

+Next, make your way down to the Underroot.
 Head left underneath the waterfall, and continue going left until you run into *TM33 Reflect*!

 !enc(153, ["Surfing", "Fishing"], ["Super"])